ahmed-hm/auth-svc/README.md

 ## Description

 This is an application written in Nestjs, which is a framework for building efficient, scalable Node.js server-side applications.
-It uses modern JavaScript, is built with TypeScript and demos the use of Nestjs with MongoDB via Mongoose ODM, and it is a RESTful API.
+It is built with TypeScript and demos the use of Nestjs with MongoDB via Mongoose ODM and Redis, to build an authentication/authorization system and expose a REST API to Manage different Users and Roles.

 ## Installation